The 10 Knowledge Areas for Project Management Professionals (PMP)

 - I Start Sharpening Colorful Quills Rarely Confronting Rude Porcupine Shepherds

-The first letter of each word in these sentences aligns with the first letter of the ten PMP knowledge groups, making them much easier to remember.
-It may help to develop your own sentences or use other memorization techniques to figure out how to remember PMP knowledge areas in a way that works best for you.
+The first letter of each word in these sentences aligns with the first letter of the ten PMP knowledge groups.
+This makes them much easier to remember.
+It may help to develop your own sentences or use other memorization techniques.
+This will help to figure out how to remember PMP knowledge areas in a way that works best for you.
 Flashcards, writing it out, using songs, and other strategies can all help you find success.

 Remember, the updated PMP exam will focus more on applying knowledge to analyze and resolve various project management situations.
 While memorization is still required and useful, your grasp of the material will have to go beyond memorization for you to earn your PMP certification.